-32. Leads are 9x more likely to convert when businesses follow-up within 5 minutes – Ziff Davis
+48. Leads are 21x more likely to convert when businesses follow up within 5 minutes

 Research by Ziff Davis proved that follow-up emails done immediately after getting new leads can increase their likelihood of converting.

-He further stated that businesses who follow-up within 5 minutes gets 9X leads compared to those that don’t.
+He further stated that businesses that follow up within 5 minutes get 9X leads compared to those that don’t.

 Don’t know what to follow up with?

-A good number of companies follow-up new leads with a welcome email series.
+A good number of companies follow up on new leads with a welcome email series.

-33. Lead-nurturing emails get 4-10x times the response rate compared to standalone emails (source).
+49. Lead-nurturing emails get 4-10x times the response rate compared to standalone emails

 Not getting any response from your emails doesn’t mean your email is bad or they aren’t interested in your service.

-A few follow-ups to warm your leads is what you need to get more sales.
+A few follow-ups to warm your leads are what you need to get more sales.

-34. Nurtured leads produce a 20% increase in sales opportunities versus other leads (source).
+50. Nurtured leads produce a 20% increase in sales opportunities versus other leads